paveloom-d/dev/README.md

 There are convenient aliases for the last step: `jnote` for Jupyter Notebook and `jlab` for Jupyter Lab.

+### User's password

+The default user doesn't have password specified (although it exists and will be prompted if trying to [SSH in a container](#ssh)), so you can easily run `sudo`'s commands.
+But if you want to specify it, run `passwd $USER` as root.

 ### SSH

 To SSH into a container you will need to map the container's `22` port (or any other configured by `/etc/ssh/sshd_config`) to any accessible host's port (for example, `5001`).